shalif-patras/osticket-prereqs/README.md

 <img src="https://i.imgur.com/kDzpfm9.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Download osTicket (osTicket-v1.15.8.) go to the downloads folder and open osTicket downloaded foler,it's going to be 2 folders inside the osTicket folder 1- "upload", 2- "Scripts".
+Download osTicket (osTicket-v1.15.8.) go to the downloads folder and open osTicket downloaded folder,it's going to be 2 folders inside the osTicket folder 1- "upload", 2- "Scripts".
 Go to the File explore -> C/:Drive click on -> inetpub folder then -> wwwroot folder and move the "upload" folder into the wwwroot by simply drag and drop and rename Upload folder to "osTicket".
 </p>
 <br />